A former employer hired me to set energy prices and create stupidly wicked compensation metrics for its sales team.

 Step 1: Put a bit of thought into the how and what and do you questions:

-- Do you have enough expertise to create that which you envision?
+- Do you have the expertise to accomplish your goals efficiently?

 Seriously, I can’t overstate how critical these questions are.
 I ask myself them every single time I design a spreadsheet.